war4uthor/SLAE32/Assignment 4: Custom Encoder/README.md

 # Assignment 4: Custom Encoder

-Custom shellcode encoder which uses NOT, XOR and insertion.
+Custom shellcode encoder which uses NOT encoding, XOR encryption and insertion.

 To generate an encoded shellcode payload of your choice, first place the original shellcode into the `shellcode` variable of `custom_encoder.py`: